 8. Double check for your travel buddies

 If you’re traveling as part of a group, then a problem for one individual becomes a problem for everyone.
-Nobody likes to be patronised, but it’s worth checking with your travel buddies that they have remembered the obvious: passport, check in and wallet.
+Nobody likes to be patronized, but it’s worth checking with your travel buddies that they have remembered the obvious: passport, check-in and wallet.
 There’s little point in making sure all your ducks are aligned if you find yourself anxiously waiting for a friend or family member to rush back to their home to pick up something essential.

 9. Wear trainers instead of shoes